The U.S. Department of Transportation estimates 500,000 truck accidents every year.

 - Take Photos of the Accident Scene.
 Be sure to capture all damage to vehicles, skid marks on the road, traffic lights, and traffic signs.

 - Call a personal injury law firm.
-If there have been injuries or major vehicle damage, you’ll want to discuss the legal ramifications with an experienced Montana truck accident attorney.
+If there have been injuries or major vehicle damage, you’ll want to discuss the legal ramifications with an experienced Montana truck accident lawyer.

 Truck accident attorneys will fight for your right to have the best medical care available and to ensure that you get the best settlement for your claim.

-If you or a loved one has been injured in a truck accident in Billings, Missoula, Great Falls, Bozeman and Butte, or anywhere in Montana, please contact a Truck Accident Attorney today.
+If you or a loved one has been injured in a truck accident in Billings, Missoula, Great Falls, Bozeman and Butte, or anywhere in Montana, please contact a Truck Accident Lawyer today.